Garth Clark gave the keynote address at the 2012 SNAG Conference.

 "If you stay where you are, you are getting very difficult competition from the design world, it is very smart, the work is very interesting, it is extremely sophisticated in many cases, and between that and D.I.Y. it's really going to squish the [craft] market considerably."

-Listen to the podcast and tell me what you think.
 I agree with Garth Clark completely.
-The problem is that I still want to make my one of a kind artworks.
+The problem is that I still want to make my one-of-a-kind artworks.

 A Smaller Conference Experience Lunch Discussion continued with Garth Clark and his partner Mark Del Vecchio the next day.
 Sponsored by the Art Jewelry Forum it was an amazing opportunity to speak with Garth Clark in a smaller group.